coin100-dao/.github/profile/README.md

 Smart contract auditing and community code reviews enhance trust and security.
 Following industry standards, best practices, and thorough testing before mainnet deployment is crucial.

 ### Token Rescue and Burning
 Admins can rescue non-C100 tokens sent to the contract and burn unsold C100 tokens post-ICO.
 Additionally, tokens can be burned from the treasury to manage supply and support market stability.
+Approved liquidity pools are protected from rescue operations to ensure their integrity.

 ## Roadmap
 Our journey to revolutionize crypto index investing: